Nayem73/MY-TECH-SHEET/java/interviewTODO.md

 5. kubernetes e kivabe dhukano hoysilo and azure e kivabe upload dewa hoysilo.

 6. what is thread safety(synchronized) in java

+7. Testing (blackbox and Junit) ****

+8. questions on different areas of computer science

+9. what is Software Quality Assurance?
+(SQA)

+10. Interviewer asked to create a database schema given a scenario.

+11. Given a fixed delimiter, you have to split a string into multiple words.

+12. abstract class and interface in java

+13. convert digit to binary, print a tree

+14. You want to implement a Set in Java that can store objects of user-defined classes.
+How can you achieve that?

+15. below:
+- 1. Random integer in range l,r without rand function.
+  2. Sum of digit until becoming 1 digit number.
+  3. Concat integers to make the largest integer.
+  4. Check which version is latest
+  5. find the height of a binary tree
+  6. Bug in a Java code.
+  7. Reverse a linked list
+  8. Every integer occurs twice except an integer find that integer

+- 9. Why you are interested to join therap

+16. pointers in C++

+17.